EloiStree/2022_06_18_HackInTheWood_Topic_LynxAndOpenXR/PechaKucha.md

 - Mesh Around and in front ?
 - Compute Shader & Job System vs Mesh or API
 - Sub topic: Kinect challenge of 512x420 = 215040 points (on phone it is a lot)
 - AI Image Recognition service ?
-- String words Cloud.
+String words Cloud.

+#7: Unity Package and Quarantine Zone

+One of my best way to avoid interdependance is to use the Unity Package System to create walls between project that should not be connected by really want to be linked.

+- Assembly in Unity
+- Package in Unity
+- Joint Package
+- Demo Package #F**kOculusIntegreation
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-